 - Music ministers will appreciate this hymnal’s thorough explanations of the traditional Anglican chant and simplified Anglican chant contents.

-- In addition to four musical settings of the historic Holy Communion service (1662 and 1928) this hymnal includes a complete musical setting of the Holy Communion as approved by the Anglican Church in North America, making an expression of ecumenical unity among traditional Anglicans.
+- In addition to four musical settings of the historic Holy Communion service (1662 and 1928) this hymnal also includes a complete musical setting of the Holy Communion as approved by the Anglican Church in North America.